 - One important aspect of our work is promoting discussions about ways to keep healthy, including diet and exercise – empowering people to self-manage and increasing people’s knowledge and understanding.

-- The group gives people an opportunity to talk about their experience of services – what can be improved – so Brent CCG can make sure all services are fully accessible to people with learning disabilities.
+- The group gave people an opportunity to talk about their experience of services – what can be improved – so Brent CCG can make sure all services are fully accessible to people with learning disabilities.

 Get in touch

-To contact us about My Health, My Choice, please email or call 020 8106 0644.
+To contact us about and find out more about our work, please email or call 020 3960 7920.